 1. Practice

-The best way to prepare for the civil service aptitude tests is to take some online practice tests.
+The best way to prepare for the hiring process and civil service aptitude tests is to take some online tests with practice questions.
 This will help you become accustomed to question style and format, whilst also allowing you to sharpen your skills.
 Taking practice tests will also allow you to identify any areas of weakness.

 2. Focus on your weaknesses

-When preparing for the tests, focus on areas that you are less comfortable with.
+When preparing for the tests, focus on areas that you are less comfortable with practice test questions.
 This will make the most significant impact on your scores and help ensure that you are strong across the board.

 3. Read the questions carefully